cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/utilizationmodels/UtilizationModelStochastic.rst

 .. java:method:: protected Map<Double, Double> getHistory()
    :outertype: UtilizationModelStochastic

-   Gets the utilization history.
+   Gets the utilization history map, where each key is a time and each value is the resource utilization in that time.

-   :return: the history
+   :return: the utilization history

 getRandomGenerator
 ^^^^^^^^^^^^^^^^^^